Workshop: (Post)colonial presents in African Studies

 Workshop at the Basel Graduate School of History and Centre for African Studies Basel in the framework of the Basel Academy of African Studies 2017

 The workshop will apply the innovative method of “poaching” as a way to present and discuss participants’ papers.
-The Matsutake Worlds Research Group initially developed this method; researchers interested in alternatives to conventional conference formats have applied it.
+The Matsutake Worlds Research Group initially developed this method; (L. Faier, “Thoughts for a World of Poaching”, 2010) researchers interested in alternatives to conventional conference formats have applied it.
 Eben Kirksey, Craig Schuetze and Nick Shapiro describe the practice of poaching as following: “Rather than conventional 15-minute papers about their own work, authors [double] as discussants, coming to the event with texts that they purloined from other participants.
-Panelists ‘[poach]’ the writing of others.”
+Panelists ‘[poach]’ the writing of others” (E. Kirksey, C. Schuetze and N. Shapiro, “Poaching at the Multispecies Salon: Introduction”, 2011, p.
+129).
 Thus, each participant is requested to write a paper for the workshop, but instead of presenting their own paper will present another participant’s paper.
 The poaching method not only deepens discussion about individual papers but also facilitates more collaborative scholarship.
-Kirksey, Schuetze and Shapiro describe poaching as “an exercise in scholarly generosity.”
+Kirksey, Schuetze and Shapiro describe poaching as “an exercise in scholarly generosity” (E. Kirksey, C. Schuetze and N. Shapiro, p.
+130).

-Convenors: Melanie Boehi (University of Basel), Julia Büchele (University of Basel), Dr. Sarah Godsell (University of Johannesburg), Alicia Lazzarini (University of Minnesota), Dr. Phindezwa Mnyaka (University of the Western Cape), Dr. Danai Mupotsa (University of the Witwatersrand), Dr. Napandulwe Shiweda (University of Namibia) and Anna Voegeli (University of Basel)
+Workshop convenors: Melanie Boehi (University of Basel), Julia Büchele (University of Basel), Dr. Sarah Godsell (University of Johannesburg), Alicia Lazzarini (University of Minnesota), Dr. Danai Mupotsa (University of the Witwatersrand), Dr. Napandulwe Shiweda (University of Namibia) and Anna Voegeli (University of Basel)

 Venue: Department of History, University of Basel, Hirschgässlein 21, 4051 Basel